aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 This will mark any records older than 5 minutes as expired, and the lambda handler will be executed as normal if it is invoked with a matching payload.

-!!! note "DynamoDB time-to-live field"
+???+ note "Note: DynamoDB time-to-live field"
     This utility uses **`expiration`** as the TTL field in DynamoDB, as [demonstrated in the SAM example earlier](#required-resources).

 ### Payload validation

-!!! question "What if your function is invoked with the same payload except some outer parameters have changed?"
+???+ question "Question: What if your function is invoked with the same payload except some outer parameters have changed?"
     Example: A payment transaction for a given productID was requested twice for the same customer, **however the amount to be paid has changed in the second transaction**.

-By default, we will return the same result as it returned before, however in this instance it may be misleading - We provide a fail fast payload validation to address this edge case.
+By default, we will return the same result as it returned before, however in this instance it may be misleading; we provide a fail fast payload validation to address this edge case.

 With **`payload_validation_jmespath`**, you can provide an additional JMESPath expression to specify which part of the event body should be validated against previous idempotent invocations